Medical Tourism Statistics 2026: Latin America Costs, Market Size & Trends

 How much can you save with medical tourism in Latin America?

-Patients from the United States typically save 40% to 80% versus prices at home.
-Savings reach up to 82% on full-mouth dental restoration, and a gastric sleeve runs $4,000 to $7,000 in Mexico versus $15,000 to $25,000 in the USA.
+Patients from the United States typically pay 40% to 80% less than at home.
+The difference reaches 82% on full-mouth dental restoration, and a gastric sleeve runs $4,000 to $7,000 in Mexico versus $15,000 to $25,000 in the USA.

 Is healthcare in Latin America safe and accredited?